 The narrative (the outline) is the skeleton.
 The dialogue is the meat.
 The narration (what somebody is thinking) is the nervous system.
-The body language, physical expressions and scenery in general are the skin.
+The body language, physical expressions and the scenery which encases them are the blood underlying the skin.

 My ethos is that the writer shouldn’t make a character’s situation too easy or hard.
 This is because it makes the story more original, unpredictable and thought-provoking.
 If scenes get too long, interweave them like a movie or a TV series.